 Platform events

-Resource Health provides additional details about the event and the recovery process.
+Resource Health provides more details about the event and the recovery process.
 It also enables you to contact Microsoft Support even if you don't have an active support agreement.

 Non-platform events

-Non-platform events are triggered by user actions.
+User actions can trigger Non-platform events.
 Examples include stopping a virtual machine or reaching the maximum number of connections to Azure Cache for Redis.

 Unknown

-Unknown means that Resource Health hasn't received information about the resource for more than 10 minutes.
-This commonly occurs when virtual machines have been deallocated.
+Unknown means that Resource Health does not have information about the resource for more than 10 minutes, which commonly occurs when virtual machines are deallocated.
 Although this status isn't a definitive indication of the state of the resource, it can be an important data point for troubleshooting.

-If the resource is running as expected, the status of the resource will change to Available after a few minutes.
+If the resource starts to run as expected, the status of the resource will change to Available after a few minutes.

 If you experience problems with the resource, the Unknown health status might mean that an event in the platform is affecting the resource.